Manu098vm/Switch-Gift-Data-Manager/README.md

 * All the Switch Gift Data Manager projects require .NET 6.0.
 * .WinForm is a Windows Form application and can only be built in Windows Operating Systems.
 * .Core and .CommandLine can be built in any platform OS.
 * Use the Debug build configuration when editing or developing code related to the .WinForm project.
-Build as Release only once the code is complete.
+Build as Release only once the code is finished.
 * To build the projects, open the .sln file in the root directory with an IDE such as Visual Studio 2022, click `Build` -> `Build Solution`.

-The .CommandLine project is currently just a simple script that calls the .Core functions and can run on any popular OS.
+The .CommandLine project is currently just a simple script that calls the .Core functionalities and can run on any popular OS.
 Feel free to improve it and/or submit a pull request if you'd like :-)

 ## Credits
 * [PNZeml](https://github.com/PNZeml) for the CRC-16/CCITT-FALSE with lookup table [implementation](https://gist.github.com/tijnkooijmans/10981093?permalink_comment_id=3996072#gistcomment-3996072)